tatetian/asterinas.github.io/_posts/2025-06-04-kernel-memory-safety-delivered.markdown

 We proved that an OS kernel with rich functionality, Linux compatibility, and competitive performance can be built entirely in safe Rust, atop a small and sound OS framework.
 We built such a framework, which is called **OSTD**.

 We reported the design and implementation of Asterinas and OSTD in a research paper, which has been accepted to [USENIX ATC 2025](https://www.usenix.org/conference/atc25/technical-sessions).
-You can find the preprint [here]().
+You can find the preprint [on arXiv]().

 In this post, we'll give you a lightning tour of the framekernel architecture—and show how Asterinas brings it to life.